zsparal/api-documentation/source/reference/v2/orders-api/get-order.rst

        .. type:: amount object

      - The amount captured, thus far.
+The captured amount will be settled to your account.

+       For orders that have the status ``authorized``, you must :doc:`ship the order </reference/v2/shipments-api/create-shipment>` to ensure the order amount gets captured.

    * - ``amountRefunded``